soymadip/KireiSakura-Kit/docs/docs/config/index.md

 <h1 align="center"><b>Configuration File</b></h1>

-!!! warning "Configuration system is not yet implemented"
+!!! warning "Configuration system is not yet fully implemented"

 You can **customize** or **override** the default behavior of KireiSakura-Kit using configuration files.